 Her company wants to hire her back, but the hospitality industry has been devastated by the pandemic.
 Most conferences were canceled or have gone virtual.
 Tara is worried that after the restrictions are lifted, there won’t be a job to return to.
 Tara posed the question: “Take the whole pandemic off the front burner… Not only is it a long way down the road that they’re going to be back in the hotels, but when they do start coming back, are they even going to come back?”
 Video conferencing is cheaper than sending people to hotels.
 If even half of the conventions went away, she said, it would still be detrimental to the industry.

-Years of effort were spent building her career to get the top.
+Years of effort were spent building her career to get the top before all hotel events were canceled.
 Tara doesn’t want to throw all that away, but the questions about her future as an event-planner float around her mind.
 “Finding a new job is stressful in any scenario within your own industry, but to have to consider finding a job outside of my industry because my industry doesn’t exist right now.
 No one’s hiring even if they’re trying to keep things afloat.
 They’re not hiring because there’s nothing happening.”

 Read more about this industry with how an event planner faced a perfect storm of apathy or read more on small businesses with how a dance studio languishes while waiting for phase five.